-Now it is 11:30 and at least 3 hours have passed since the episode but I was still too nervous to go sleep.
+Now it was 11:30 and at least 3 hours have passed since the episode but I was still too nervous to go sleep.
 The wind was howling, Thetis was shaking, distant lightning from the north was illuminating the sea and rocks.
 A terrible night at sea.
-Is it over?
-Are we safe?
-It is at least 7½ hours to daylight.
+Was it over?
+Were we safe?
+It was at least 7½ hours to daylight.
 Will these infernal gusts ever stop?
 If another line brakes what am I to do?

 Tuesday October 19, 2010, Day 21

 I hardly slept all night.
 I dozed on the main cabin’s couch but I constantly kept getting up to check the depth, wind, heading, the lines, and the anchor.
 Fortunately, despite the ferocious gusts Thetis did not move.

 In the early morning the wind lessened.
 The forecasts called for low wind during today and possible force 5 SW winds for tomorrow.
 Nevertheless I did not want to move until the sea calmed down.

 Later the wind died down to a light N breeze and Thetis was now held only by the anchor, both bow lines were slack.
 Yiorgos, our care taker in Kalami, called.
 They had torrential rains in Samos with flooding.
 In Ikaria and Chios things were even worse.
 Two people were killed last night.

 The day here was very quiet.
 I found the chain still attached to the rock on the south shore where I had placed it.
 The stainless steel shock absorber however was broken and the attached line was cut not too far from the absorber.
 I guess that at some time during a gust, the line went slack and it sunk snagging on a sharp rock where it was cut.
 Maybe I should use a longer chain in the future.
 I also snorkeled and checked the propeller.
 There was no problem there.

 We were treated to a gorgeous sunset.
 The sea was very calm and there was no wind.
 It is hard to believe that this was same sea that was frothing just 24 hours ago.